eytanfb/replace_spaces_in_string/README.md

-This is an interview question I got from the Cracking the Coding Interview book that I'm gonna attempt to solve both in ruby and Java.
+This is an practice question I got from the Cracking the Coding Interview book that I'm gonna attempt to solve both in ruby and Java.

 Ruby Solution Includes
 -------------------------